Gerrymandering and Compactness: Implementation Flexibility and Abuse: Technical Considerations

-Mathematically speaking, although Polsby-Popper is usually calculated as being proportional to $\frac{A}{P^2}$, there are at least two possibilities for extending this formula to non-contiguous districts, in particular $\sum_i \frac{A_i}{P_i^2}$ and $(\sum_i A_i)/(\sum_i P_i^2)$, where $i$ enumerates the non-contiguous subregions of the district.
-Note that although the original Polsby-Popper score is bound to the range $[0,1]$, this is not true of the first of these alternatives.
-Here, we use the latter alternative.
+Mathematically speaking, although Polsby--Popper is usually calculated as $4\pi\frac{A}{P^2}$, there are several possibilities for extending this formula to non-contiguous districts, in particular $4\pi\sum_i^n \frac{A_i}{P_i^2}$, $4\pi\frac{\sum_i^n A_i}{(\sum_i^n P_i)^2}$, and $4\pi\frac{\sum_i^n A_i}{\sum_i^n P_i^2}$, where $i$ indexes the $n$ non-contiguous subregions of the district.
+Although the original Polsby--Popper score is bound to the range $[0,1]$, this is not true of the first of these alternatives.
+For a district with $n$ non-contiguous regions, the second alternative has a range of $[\frac{1}{n},1]$; this variant of the score penalizes districts for being non-contiguous.
+The final variant, which we use to calculate scores in this paper, yields a value of one if each non-contiguous region is a circle thereby acknowledging that non-contiguity may arise while encouraging each region of a district to be compact.

-Ultimately, special attention should be given to non-contiguous districts to determine whether they result from natural features, legitimate legal requirements, or electoral engineering. \autoref{fig:definitiondiff} shows the effect the foregoing interpretations can have on compactness scores.
-The wide gap between different interpretations of what is nominally the same score supports the need for exactitude in both language and implementation.
+Special attention should be given to non-contiguous districts to determine whether they result from natural features, legal requirements, or electoral engineering.
+In \autoref{fig:definitiondiff}, we calculate both the Convex Hull and Reock compactness scores for instances in which the polygons comprising a district are scored together versus separately, per \autoref{fig:interps}.
+Although the scores are nominally the same, a wide gap in values results from using the differing interpretations.
+This gap supports the need for precision in both language and implementation.